 Reference check questions are questions that employers ask of candidate's former supervisors to confirm details of previous positions and learn more about the candidate.
 They are an essential part of the hiring process.

 The reference check questions we've provided below are written to be as open-ended as possible so that you're not feeding references the answers, but allowing them to independently confirm the information you have.
+We've also included a free email template download with questions that you can use when contacting a job applicant's references.

 Completely free trial, no card required.